-The Directors are committed to complying with Code Provision A.6.5 of the New CG Code which came into effect on 1 April 2012 on Directors' training.
-All Directors (except Mr. Zhang Shenxin who was appointed as a Director on 13 May 2013) have participated in continuous professional development to develop and refresh their knowledge and skills and provided a record of training they received for the year ended 31 March 2013 to the Company.
+The Directors are committed to complying with Code Provision A.6.5 of the CG Code which came into effect on 1 April 2012 on Directors' training.
+All Directors have participated in continuous professional development to develop and refresh their knowledge and skills and provided a record of training they received for the year ended 31 March 2014 to the Company.

-During the year ended 31 March 2013, the Directors had participated in the following trainings:
+During the year ended 31 March 2014, the Directors had participated in the following trainings:

-Name of Director

-Type of training

-Chiu Tung Ping В

-Zhang Shenxin (appointed on 13 May 2013) n/a

-Yuen Hing Lan В

-Hou Hsiao Bing A,B

-Hou Hsiao Wen В

-Leung King Pak (resigned on 17 July 2012) В

-Hu Xin В

-Tam Kam Biu, William A,B

-Zhou Jing (resigned on 27 November 2012) В

-Yang Guocai (resigned on 27 November 2012) В

-Meng Xianglin (appointed on 27 November 2012) В

-Dong Guangwu (appointed on 27 November 2012) В
+Name of Director Type of training Chiu Tung Ping В Zhang Shenxin (appointed on 13 May 2013) B Yuen Hing Lan R Hou Hsiao Bing R Hou Hsiao Wen В Hu Xin В Tam Kam Biu, William A,B Meng Xianglin В Dong Guangwu В